zendesk/ruby-kafka/README.md

 ### v0.5

-Latest stable release, with native support for the Kafka 0.10 protocol and eventually newer protocol versions.
+Release with native support for the Kafka 0.10 protocol and eventually newer protocol versions.
 Kafka 0.9 is no longer supported by this release series.

+### v0.6

+Latest stable release.

 ## Higher level libraries